vuila9/Text-encrypt-decrypt/README.txt

 	 Notice, in order to decrypt ciphertext, the user must include '-1' at the end of their ciphertext, or else the program will have to be manually terminated by pressing Ctrl-C.

-Source:	This zip file include a README.txt, JohnNguyenA1.c
+Source:	This zip file include a README.txt, maincode.c

 Header files: 	stdio.h --> for user's input
 		string.h --> for string usage

 Launching Instruction:	open gnome-terminal on Ubuntu VM
-			redirect to the location where you have the file JohnNguyenA1.c type "make a1"
+			redirect to the location where you have the file maincode.c type "make code"
-			type "./a1" to run the program
+			type "./code" to run the program

 			*If you are using text editor to see the code, please adjust the 'Tab width' to length 4.*